ejariza-evowill/technical-task-for-bored-juniors/readme.md

     ```bash
     my_program new --type education --participants 1 --price_min 0.1 --price_max 30 --accessibility_min 0.1 --accessibility_max 0.5
     ```
-This command will get a random activity with the type education, 1 participant, a price of 0.1, and an accessibility of 0.1 and save it in the database.
+This command should get a random activity with the type education, 1 participant, a price of 0.1, and an accessibility of 0.1 and save it in the database.

 4. Add another command to the program that will return the last activities saved in the database.
 The command should look like this: